laurakond/Cross-Stitch-Art/README.md

 ### Accessibility

-  - I have followed good accessibility stardard practices by including the following:
+  - I have followed good standard accessibility practices by including the following:
 	  - I used semantic HTML.
 	  - I included descriptive atl attributes to used images.
 	  - I marked the current page with the "current" attribute to ensure that screen readers indicate it to the users.